mahdiJ2001/mahdiJ2001/README.md

 ![Profile views](https://komarev.com/ghpvc/?username=mahdiJ2001&color=blue)
 ## About Me

-**Software Engineer** I like automating systems ,Integrating AI in them and deploying them on the cloud.
+I like automating systems ,Integrating AI in them and deploying them on the cloud.

 ---